Groovy and Java Strings

 Read the documentation…

-Despite the behavior being documented on the Groovy website, I find it totally unintuitive, and very prone to subtle bugs…
+Despite the behavior being documented on the Groovy website, I find it completely unintuitive and very prone to subtle bugs…